 Furthermore, fructose is metabolized to fat significantly faster than all other types of sugar and produces a variety of metabolic waste products and toxins, like uric acid which can result in gout and high blood pressure.

 The fructose that is present in fruit is somewhat less potent compared to things like honey, table sugar, and high fructose corn syrup, due to its fiber and other nutritional content, but it still needs to be moderated.
-If you’re consuming fructose in the form of a beverage like fruit juice, this intensities the negative effects even more.
+If you’re consuming fructose in the form of a beverage like fruit juice, this intensifies the negative effects even more.

 Fruit Juice Vs. Soda